Issues & Solutions

 Internal Operations

-As the chairman of the Fire/ EMS Committee, I would like to see Erlanger start its own New Recruit Training Program.
+I served for several years as the chairman of the Fire/ EMS Committee, I would like to see Erlanger start its own New Recruit Training Program.
 Currently, there is not a standard training program in this region, or in the State of KY for new recruits to attain the “400 training hours” required in the first year of service.
 Erlanger has a unique opportunity to develop and implement a training program that could be utilized by multiple departments in our county, our region, and our State.
 Kudos to Chief Whitaker, and Assistant Chief McQuerry for their tireless efforts toward their vision.
 I even believe this could become a money-maker for Erlanger!

 Philosophy

-●Fewer Council Members – If we could reduce the number of council members from 12 down to 6, we would increase the value of the seat (making people have to work harder to win the seat), and eliminate the ability to “hide” amid the crowd.
+●Fewer Council Members – If we could reduce the number of council members from 9 down to 6, we would increase the value of the seat (making people have to work harder to win the seat), and eliminate the ability to “hide” amid the crowd.
 Six council members would have to be accountable for their accomplishments, and do-nothing council members would no longer be able to be re-elected based on name recognition.

 ●Set a Cap on our Cash Reserves – I have tried for several years to get our council to either set a limit on our city cash reserves, or use the money (as our auditors recommend) for the benefit of our residents.
 They will not do it.
-With a budget of approximately $16,000,000 per year, our auditors and the Kentucky League of Cities would recommend we have about $4,800,000 (30%) in reserves for emergencies and unforeseen circumstances.
-Currently the City of Erlanger has about $11,000,000 in reserves!
+With a budget of approximately $20,000,000 per year, our auditors and the Kentucky League of Cities would recommend we have about $6,100,000 (30%) in reserves for emergencies and unforeseen circumstances.
+Currently the City of Erlanger has about $15,000,000 in reserves!
 More than double the recommended amount!
 It is a great position to be in, but unfortunately, we had to “steal” that money from the hard-working people of Erlanger.
 If we don’t plan to use the reserves, then we need to stop “stealing” it, and DRASTICALLY reduce our tax rates.